 Strategy 1: Exercise and Sell When Your Non-Qualified Stock Options Vest

 The vest date is when you (the stock option holder) have the right to exercise non-qualified stock options.
-Prior to this vesting date, you cannot take any action.
+Prior to this vesting date, you may not be able to do anything.

-Once your options vest, the first strategy you could use is to exercise and sell immediately (assuming the options are “in the money,” meaning the grant price is higher than the market value of the stock).
+Once your options vest, the first strategy you could use is to exercise and sell immediately (assuming the options are “in the money,” meaning the exercise price is less than the current market value of the stock).

-The primary goal here is to capture the stock option value immediately and avoid both market risk and concentration risk.
-Often, the captured value is then allocated to a diversified investment portfolio*.
+The goal here is to capture the stock option value immediately and avoid both market risk and concentration risk.
+Often, the proceeds are then allocated to a diversified investment portfolio* (or some other personal need).

-With this strategy, you essentially treat your options like additional compensation.
-You don’t want to wait and see if the stock price appreciates or extend your holding period.
+With this strategy, it’s like treating your options as additional compensation.
+You don’t wait and see if the stock price appreciates or extend your holding period.
 The point is to sell and diversify as soon as possible.

 If the stock price appreciates later, anyone who already sold and diversified lost out on the opportunity — but they also avoided the risk of the stock price depreciating in value.